Strobe lights

 If there are 24 frames being taken each

-second, there's a gap of one twenty-fourth of a second (1/24s) between
+second, each frame lasts one twenty-fourth of a second (1/24s)

 Imagine if the wagon wheel has 24 spokes on it and is also,